All About Penguins: Non-fiction and science penguin activities for the primary classroom. Includes a free Emperor penguin life cycle mini-book.

 Penguins are fascinating birds.
-Not only are they beautiful creatures, their lifestyle is so unique and interesting.
+Not only are they beautiful creatures, but their lifestyle is also so unique and interesting.
 There is a lot of value in sharing information about penguins with children.
 Conducting a non-fiction study of penguins and learning about their habitat, diet, appearance, and life cycle would excite and engage young minds.
-This post shares penguin activities for the primary classroom.
+This post shares learning activities all about penguins for the primary classroom.

 Whenever I teach my class about penguins, we begin by sharing what we know already about them.
-Usually children know some facts, but there is so much more to share with them.
+Usually, children know some facts, but there is so much more to share with them.
+They usually recognize the emporer penguin.
 We ask “I wonder…” questions to get ourselves thinking about what we want to learn.

 I will also print and post fact posters about penguins.
 Each fact poster provides the most important information about penguins.
 These have been written with children in mind.
 Meaning they are easy to understand.
 They introduce new vocabulary and provide the information needed to complete the activities in this penguin unit.